Scholarship Program Participation

 To be eligible to participate in the program, a non-public school must be both BESE approved and Brumfield v.
 Dodd compliant.
 In addition, eligible schools must be located in a parish with a recent census population greater than 190,000 residents and must be prepared to serve students with exceptionalities, as demonstrated by a history of serving students with exceptionalities over the past two years and teachers on staff who have appropriate certificates in special education.

-All schools wishing to participate in the School Choice Program must complete two forms by October 30th, 2021:
+All schools wishing to participate in the School Choice Program must complete the following annually:

 More information about participation requirements can be found in the School Choice Program FAQ.